Social Sciences

 Objectives

-• Know what makes a place or region flourish and where to start;
+• Know how a place or region can flourish and where to start regenerating it;

 • Have a foundational understanding of frameworks and approaches to regenerative development;